MUNsdh/readthedocs/docs/source/Copper Routing.rst

 4 - Copper Routing
 ==================
-NOTE: Opon review, this section has several routing mistakes.
+NOTE: Upon review, this section has several routing mistakes.
 Do not use this section as a guide for how to properly route a PCB.
 Use this section as a way to understand how to use the tools of KiCAD.
 The mistakes make in this design will be discussed in the Common Routing Mistakes section.

 .. |route| image:: ../_static/images/routing8.png